movableink/data-source.js/README.md

 ### 0.1.0
   * Add getAllRows function
-    * Calling this function returns and array of all rows that match supplied targeting keys
+    * Calling this function returns an array of all rows that match supplied targeting keys

 ### 0.0.3
   * Remove `src/` as `.npmignore`-ed directory